Useful Commands

 fio --version

 Use FIO to fill a disk with data for testing purposes.
-This is useful for initializing storage devices, testing write performance, or preparing disks for benchmarking.

 # Fill entire disk with sequential writes